microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 * `"checksum"`

-The checksum is another identifier that Microshare® technicians use to find that peice of data in the datalake.
+The checksum is a cryptographic hash of the data portion of the record.
+Using the sha-256 hashing algorithm to generate a new hash from the contents of the Data element, a comparison can be made to ensure that the data has not be compromised.
+A checksum is also included in the Origin section of the JSON structure that captures the data contents when the record was first introduced to the system.
+By comparing these two checksums, you can prove that the data has not be modified inside the Microshare®  system.

 * `"createDate"`

-CreateDate details the time the peice of data was created.
+CreateDate is an ISO 8601 date/time stamp in the YYYY-MM-DDThh:mm:ss.sTZD pattern that represents the date/time of the data's introduction to the Microshare®  system.

 * `"creatorId"`